 We had the most wonderful, accidental learning experience at preschool recently.
 What started as a few flashlights in the block center quickly turned into a complex, exciting and robust study of light and shadows.
 The best part?
 There were no special supplies and just a minute of set-up.

 Come look at this beautiful Shadow Play center in our classroom:

-Since we were reading about Punxatawney Phil, and how he didn’t see his shadow on February 2 we added flashlights to the block center in our classroom.
-In planning it, I imagined that the students would build something out of blocks, shine the flashlight on the building and explore the shadow.
+Add flashlights to the block center in our classroom.
+The students build something out of blocks, shine the flashlight on the building and explore the shadow.

 We explored tiny little finger puppets and great big scary chameleon puppets.
 (Not really, of course, but they figured out that if you hold the object close to the light source it appears to be gigantic!)

 We made our own monster shadows and our own heart shadows!